Asad-Ismail/CaptchaRecognition/README.md

 ## Dataset

-You can download the 5 digit Captcha dataset from this link Few examples od datset is shown below
+You can download the 5 digit Captcha dataset from this link Few examples of the dataset are shown below
 <p align="center">
   <img alt="Light" src="vis_imgs/6mn8n.png" width="25%">
 &nbsp; &nbsp; &nbsp; &nbsp;